 Low Self Esteem

-I feel it is a crucial step to understanding the first phase of being transgender is professionally diagnose yourself with Gender Dysphoria first.
-It can’t recommend reaching out to trained counselors and professional enough and explore your feelings of gender identity and gender presentation if you feel unsure or stuck in your transgender journey.
-For me, my therapist saved my life by saying that I wasn’t alone, and there was a cause for my anxiety.
-This Getting language and a diagnosis were my first step of a very long and beautiful journey.
+I felt it was a crucial step to understand the first step of my transgender journey was to be professionally diagnosed with Gender Dysphoria and begin Counseling with a gender therapist.
+Reaching out to trained counselors was a must for me.
+My counselor saved my life by saying that I wasn’t alone, and there was a cause for my anxiety.
+Getting language and a diagnosis was my first step of a very long and beautiful journey.
 I believe that having language for what you’re going through helps you understand it better and able to communicate the help you need.

 Here is a great resource if you want to learn more: